fossfreedom/coverart-browser/README.md

 *How it works:*

- - Click the new CoverArt source button (left hand side of screen)
+ - Click the new CoverArt Browser source button (left hand side of screen)
  - Albums are displayed as clickable buttons containing their album cover
  - Right click menu option to play, queue & search for coverart for an album.
  - Download Album & artist artwork via the properties toolbar button